eklem/search-index-cookbook/doc/topics/browser-search-box.md

 - A frontend, i.e norch-angular-app or any other search frontend of your choice

 ## Duplicate the norch matcher
-You don't have to duplicate it, but okay to not ruin your search solution's autosuggest, if you have one.
+You don't have to duplicate the [`search-index-matcher`](https://github.com/fergiemcdowall/search-index-matcher), but okay to do if you don't want to ruin your search solution's autosuggest, if you have one.

 Call it opensearchsuggest.
 It will be the endpoint that the opensearch.xml reference to, and that the browser searchbox talks to.